This Week In Race: A House That Flew Over The Ocean And A Man Who Didn't Get To Fly

 But alas — not all is terrible in the world.

-Philatelists rejoice: the United States Postal Service has announced the upcoming release of Delicioso, a colorful new stamp collection that showcases some of the ways that Caribbean, Central and South American foods have influenced the culinary culture of the United States.
+Philatelists rejoice: The United States Postal Service has announced the upcoming release of Delicioso, a colorful new stamp collection that showcases some of the ways that Caribbean, Central and South American foods have influenced the culinary culture of the United States.
 The stamps, which depict ceviche, sancocho, empanadas and more, were designed by John Parra and Antonio Alcala.

 Moving right along: Rahawa Haile, a queer black woman from Miami, wrote about her experience hiking the Appalachian Trail last summer — by herself.
 Unlike many hikers, Haile didn't just have to worry about blisters and bears and frostbite.
 She also ran into confederate flags, racial skeptics, and "blackface soap."
 One of the mantras that helped get her through?
 "I have always been the token in a group; I have never chosen how I want to lead."